-The Board found that you enlisted in the Navy on 20 January 1987 at age 20.
-The record reflects that you received nonjudicial punishment on 29 January 1988 for use of cocaine.
-A psychiatric evaluation, conducted on 5 February 1988, diagnosed you with a personality disorder.
+The Board found that you reenlisted in the Navy on 20 February 1986 after nearly three years of prior active service.
+The record reflects that you received nonjudicial punishment on 2 November 1989 for use of LSD.

-On 4 March 1988 the commanding officer recommended that you be separated with an other than honorable discharge by reason of misconduct due to drug abuse and commission of a serious offense.
-When informed of the recommendation, you elected to waive the right to present your case to an administrative discharge board.
-Subsequently, you received a second nonjudicial punishment on 20 April 1988 for an unauthorized absence of 12 days.
-After review by the discharge authority, the recommendation for separation was approved and on 26 April 1988 you were discharged with an other than honorable discharge by reason of misconduct due to commission of a serious offense.
+On 2 February 1990 an administrative discharge board recommended that you be separated with a general discharge by reason of misconduct due to drug abuse.
+After review by the discharge authority, the recommendation for separation was approved and you were discharged with a general discharge on 8 March 1990.
 At that time you were assigned a reenlistment code of RE-4.

-Applicable regulations require the assignment of an RE-4 reenlistment code when an individual is discharged by reason of misconduct.
+Applicable regulations require the assignment of an RE-4 reenlistment code when an individual is discharged due to misconduct.
+In this regard, the record clearly indicates that you committed misconduct by using drugs.
 Since you have been treated no differently than others in your situation, the Board could not find an error or injustice in the assignment of your reenlistment code.
 Accordingly, your application has been denied.
 The names and votes of the members of the panel will be furnished upon request.